 ### Instructions

-Sand your plywood until it’s completely smooth — any rough patches will ruin the stain absorption.
-Apply your weathered gray stain in long strokes and let it dry for a full hour.
+Sand your plywood until it is completely smooth.
+Any rough areas will make it harder for the stain to absorb.
+Apply your weathered gray stain with a long stroke.
+Allow the stain to dry for at least an hour.

-Once everything’s dry, seal the entire board with Mod Podge.
-That protective coat means the paint doesn’t chip when leashes are grabbed daily — which is the whole payoff when you’ve put this much love into it.
+Once everything is completely dry, I seal the entire board with Mod Podge so that the paint doesn’t chip when leashes are grabbed on a daily basis (which is the whole reason I’m putting in all this effort and love into this).

-Screw in your antique brass hooks directly through the silhouette shapes: one under the dog body, one under the paw print.
-Mount the board near your front door.
+It’s so easy to screw your antique brass hooks directly into the silhouette shapes (one under the dog’s body, one under the paw print) and hang the board on the wall near your front door.

 📸 Photo credit: Instagram @collage.designstudio